How to Retire to Italy: All You Need to Know

 For more detailed information, we suggest you submit the application on the official site of the Italian Ministry for Foreign Affairs.

-Alternatively, to find more information, go to the Italian Consulate of your country and ask your questions directly.
+Alternatively, to find more information, go to the Italian Consulate in your country and ask your questions directly.

 Do you speak Italian?

-In Italy, there are a lot of people who talk in English well, but we have to say that it would be a pity if you wouldn’t decide to learn Italian.
+In Italy, there are a lot of people who speak English well, but we have to say that it would be a pity if you didn’t decide to learn Italian.

-It isn’t so difficult and you can discover that all the people you meet try to help you to learn the principles and most used words to make you feel a bit Italian.
+It isn’t so difficult, and you can discover that all the people you meet try to help you learn the principles and most used words to make you feel a bit Italian.

-If you decide to learn Italian more quickly, we can suggest to you a school where you can learn the language and also try to live like an Italian.
-At Europass, the most vibrant Italian language school, you can customize your stay according to your hobbies.
+If you decide to learn Italian more quickly, we can suggest a school where you can learn the language and also try to live like an Italian.
+At Europass, you can customize your stay according to your hobbies.

 You can add to your language course lessons:

-• painting: to try to paint as well as the great Italian painters like Caravaggio do
+• Painting: to try to paint as well as the great Italian painters like Caravaggio did

 Receive free resources to learn Italian